 We only share personal data with others when absolutely necessary for the purposes for which we hold it and where appropriate contractual arrangements and security mechanisms are in place.

-- suppliers that support us and help provide services to our clients, such as providers of cloud-based software, IT systems, security, archiving storage, recruitment, marketing and payment services
+- Suppliers that support us and help provide services to our clients, such as providers of cloud-based software, IT systems, security, archiving storage and destruction, recruitment, due diligence and background checks, marketing and payment services.

-- law enforcement or other government and regulatory agencies or to other third parties, where we are required by law, the courts or any legal or regulatory authority we are subject to.
-We will only provide personal data in this circumstances where permitted or there is a legal requirement.
+- Law enforcement or other government and regulatory agencies or to other third parties, where we are required by law, the courts or any legal or regulatory authority we are subject to.
+We will only provide personal data in these circumstances where permitted or there is a legal requirement.

 How long do we keep personal data?